nehamaknur/NETWORKWALKS-NEHA-B083-WK1-PM1-CYBERSECURITY-LAB-SETUP/README.md

 - Create virtual machine snapshots for recovery and experimentation.
 - Document the complete setup process for future reference and repeatability.

+## 🎯 Purpose of the Lab

+The purpose of this lab is to create a controlled virtual environment for learning and practicing cybersecurity concepts, networking, and security tools using Kali Linux.

+The lab provides an isolated environment where cybersecurity experiments can be performed safely without affecting real-world systems or networks.

 ## ⚙️ Lab Environment

 | Component                 | Configuration                                    |